 DU - http://www.du.edu/equalopportunity/titleix/

-These colleges and universities, however, refuse to provide students accused of sexual misconduct with cherished Due Process rights, such as the right to active participation of counsel, direct confrontation of witnesses, presumption of innocence, proof beyond a reasonable doubt, jury, appeal and other criminal defense right.
+These colleges and universities, however, refuse to provide students accused of sexual misconduct with cherished Due Process rights, such as the right to the active participation of counsel, direct confrontation of witnesses, the presumption of innocence, proof beyond a reasonable doubt, jury, appeal and other criminal defense right.
 Instead, colleges and universities rely on "well-trained" Title IX investigators to interview witnesses and determine credibility.